 Practice simple but effective basic health routines.

-Don’t be afraid of your food.
+And don’t be afraid of your food.

 - Continue to eat the foods you enjoy – and enjoy the foods you eat!